Diane Setterfield

 Diane Setterfield's second novel, Bellman & Black, was published in 2013 by Emily Bestler Books/Atria in the United States and by Orion in the UK.
 Her third novel, Once Upon a River, was published in 2018.

-Before writing, Setterfield studied French literature at the University of Bristol, earning a bachelor of arts in 1986 and a PhD in 1993.
+Before writing, Setterfield studied French literature at the University of Bristol, earning a Bachelor of Arts in 1986 and a PhD in 1993.
 Setterfield's PhD is on "autobiographical structures in André Gide's early fiction."
-Setterfield taught at numerous schools as well as privately before leaving academia in the late 1990s.
+Setterfield taught at schools as well as privately before leaving teaching in the late 1990s.

-Setterfield was raised in Theale.
+Setterfield grew up in Theale, Berkshire.
 She lives in Oxford, England.